KarlMoran/KarlMoran-PicNSnip-KarlMoran-Photography-Portfolio-/README.md

 Content

-The text for the Home page was taken from Google fonts The icons in the footer were taken from Font Awesome PNS logo was created by myself using canva
+The text for the Home page was taken from Google fonts.
+The icons in the footer were taken from Font Awesome PNS logo was created by myself using canva.

 Media